-See Note 2 - "Summary of Significant Accounting Policies" to the consolidated financial statements regarding the impact of certain recent accounting pronouncements on our consolidated financial statements.
+See Note 2 - "Summary of Significant Accounting Policies" included in "Item 8.
+Financial Statements and Supplementary Data" in this Reportregarding the impact of certain recent accounting pronouncements on our Consolidated Financial Statements.

 Item 7A.
 Quantitative and Qualitative Disclosure About Market Risk